Gethyl/GraphQLPagination/README.md

 2. How to write a GraphQL schema to handle Cursor pagination

 #### Client - React
-1. How to use Apollo Client to handle GraphQL queries.
+1. How to use Apollo Client to handle GraphQL queries
 2. How to use React Virtualized to handle Infinite Scrolling of a list.
 ---